WorldBrain/Memex/Readme.md

-# WebMemex/memextension
+# WorldBrain's WebMemex

-A browser extension that lets you grow your personal web of knowledge.
+A browser extension that lets you create, search and share your personal web of knowledge.

- - :inbox_tray: **Store** pages and :mag: **find** them back *in their context*
- - :memo: **Create pages** to add notes and quotes
+ - **Full-Text Search** pages and you visited and bookmarked (and later) also all the apps you use to organise your knowledge.
- - :link: **Create links** to organise your web by *your associations*
+ - **Manually and automatically create links** between your content to organise & search your web by *your associations*
- - :satellite: **Publish** your personal web on the world wide web

-Because a row of dozens of tabs or bookmarks needs better organisation.

-Because our minds organise by assocation, not by folders or filetypes.

-Because browsers were never intended to be just *viewers*.

-Let's make web browsers the *web weavers* they ought to be.
+ - **Share** content recommendations, associations and qualifying metadata with your network and followers

 ## Project status

-Sorry to disappoint, but we do not have the promised solution yet. :unamused:
+Sorry to disappoint, but we do not have the promised solution complete yet. :unamused:

+In its current released version, the you can full-text search the browsing history & bookmarks.
+Here you can download it: [worldbrain.io/download](http://worldbrain.io/download)

+At the moment we are in the process of refactoring/porting the features of the [WorldBrain (Re)search-Engine](https://github.com/WorldBrain/Research-Engine/) into the *WebMemex*, a project started by [@treora|(https://github.com/Treora)

 This project is in full development.
 You are most welcome to contribute!
 See [Hacking](#hacking) below about how to build and run it from source and teach it